zio/zio/docs/reference/architecture/programming-paradigm.md

     - **Modules** which allows us to bundle together related operations into a single unit

 So, we leverage the power of both FP and OOP to build a better software system in ZIO.

+## Imperative and Declarative Programming

+Another important aspect of programming paradigms is the difference between imperative and declarative programming.

+In imperative programming, we describe the steps ("How") the computer should take to solve a problem.
+In declarative programming, we describe the problem itself ("What") and let the computer figure out the steps to solve it.

+Although Scala supports both imperative and declarative programming styles, ZIO uses a declarative programming style.
+The ZIO runtime interprets the program as a set of effects and decides what steps to take to execute it.